lambdaJasonYang/lambdaJasonYang.github.io/posts/2021-08-23-HakyllSetupMathjax.markdown

 #### Aside
-You can just do the first part(add mathjax js to \<head\>) for a working mathjax BUT then you would have to escape characters frequently and this would make it unportable to other editors.
+You can just do the first part(add mathjax js to \<head\>) for a working mathjax BUT this would make it unportable to other editors.

 ```{.tex}
 \\[ x \\in Set \\]